All The Best Red Carpet Looks From The 2023 Grammy Awards

-It was the music night of nights — the 65th annual Grammy Awards celebrated the most outstanding achievements in the music industry from the past year.
-The biggest story of the night?
-Beyoncé became the most awarded Grammy winner of all time.
+It's the music night of nights — the 65th annual Grammy Awards has rolled around to celebrate the most outstanding achievements in the music industry from the past year.

+We can expect to see the biggest of names this year.
+If Renaissance nominations roll in her favour, Beyoncé will become the most-awarded star of all time, meanwhile, Doja Cat and Taylor Swift also graced the red carpet.

 While the awards ceremony is usually known for pushing the boundaries and taking risks with its red carpet style, this year we're seeing more muted choices across the board — a potential nod to the broader Recession Core trend opted into by famous cohorts in 2023.
 Negative space is proving to be the big style choice at the Grammys this year, with cutouts and subversive basic inspiration weaving into the monochrome suits and gowns.